jkwourms/SecurityHW/README.md

 ## PE-Import.exe
 The function of this file is to determine whether there is a PE-1.txt file containing the string "I want to learn PE file format!".
 If there is a file, then the executable will simply return that string contained in the file.
 However, if the file does not already exist, the executable will create that file.
+The PE-Import.c file shows the code that is used in the PE-Import.exe file.

 ## Packing